4SAGE

 Recommended — saves your work

-If you have an AI coding tool (Claude Code, Cursor, or similar), tell it:
+If you have an AI coding tool (Claude Code, Cursor), tell it:

 I want to design a game using the 4SAGE framework at https://4sage.dev